 Our MA in Strategic Communication students dive into strategic issues and opportunities with improvisation exercises, innovative design ideation sessions, rapid creative prototyping, and more.
-Our students tackle real communication issues brands, companies, non-profits, government agencies and associations face daily.
-Students will gain experience in crafting internal communication, learning how to handle crisis situations, overseeing the creation and analysis of campaigns across platforms, and more.
+Our students tackle real communication issues that brands, companies, non-profits, government agencies and associations face daily.
+Students will gain experience in crafting internal communication, handling crisis situations, overseeing the creation and analysis of campaigns across platforms, and more.

-You will put your creative energies to work, spending your time learning by doing, and building your strategic communication portfolio of applied industry-based projects.
+You will put your creative energies to work, spending your time learning by doing, and building a robust portfolio of applied industry-based projects.